 Rational Factors and the Puzzle

-> Another researcher, Svetlana Paschenko, set out in 2011 to see if rational factors could account for the annuity puzzle.
+Another researcher, Svetlana Paschenko, conducted early research to see if rational factors could account for the annuity puzzle.

-> She determined that a strong reason people don’t buy annuities is the bequest motive.
+She determined that a strong reason people don’t buy annuities is the bequest motive.

 In addition, Paschenko explained to Annuity.org that because insurance companies price annuities based on average survival probabilities, not an individual’s survival probability, some people may think, “Maybe my survival probability is much lower, so this annuity for me is a bad deal.”